loadmi/Wyatt/README.md

 This will:
 - Start the web interface at `http://localhost:3000`
 - Automatically recompile TypeScript on changes
-- Prompt you to log in to Telegram on first run
+- Let you add a Telegram account in the dashboard and, upon starting the bot, prompt you to log in via the server console on first run
-- Display your session string for copying to `.env`
+- Persist your Telegram session automatically in the local config

 ### Production Mode
 ```bash